arundevops16/jvm/heap_space.md

 # Analysis:

-#Whenever we run any java application on our local machine we can monitor that application and we can analyze the heap space consumed by that application using the j visual vm.
+#Whenever we run any Java application on our local machine we can monitor that application and we can analyze the heap space consumed by that application using the j visual vm.

 #I am analyzing the tomcat application which was running on my machine.